katana_public_api_client¶

 ¶

-Manually the underlying httpx.AsyncClient
+Manually set the underlying httpx.AsyncClient

 NOTE: This will override any other settings on the client, including cookies, headers, and timeout.